vAnomali/RISC-V-Processor/README.md

 - Logical unit, shifter, and sign extension modules were modeled behaviorally using Verilog operators.

 ### Multiplication and Division
-- Algorithms for multiplication and division were carefully selected and implemented, ensuring efficient operation.
+- Algorithms for multiplication and division were carefully selected and implemented, ensuring efficient operation, and both unsigned and signed capabilities.

 ---